-Other suppliers involved in value creation and support processes are the suppliers of IT services, custodial services, and advertising.
+Other suppliers involved in value creation processes are the suppliers of IT services and custodial services.
 The use of these suppliers allows Landmark employees to function more effectively in their jobs and/or focus resources on core competencies.
-Suppliers involved in key support processes include a security company and a human resource (HR) services organization that assists with some HR functions (other support processes are managed internally).
+Suppliers involved in key support processes include a security company, an advertising company, and a human resource (HR) services organization that assists with some HR functions (other support processes are managed internally).
 These key suppliers and requirements are shown in Figure P.1-5.